cloudbank-project/image-research-computing-tutorial/azure/create_an_image/index.md

 <BR><BR>

-* You may need to log out of and then back in to your VM.
+* Definitely log out and then log back in to your VM for "changes to take effect".

 <BR><BR>